blessedsaunyama/sala-key/README.md

-# CipherSafe: A Modern Cryptography Tool
+# SalaKey: A Modern Cryptography Tool

-CipherSafe is a web application built with Next.js that provides a user-friendly interface for exploring modern cryptographic algorithms.
+SalaKey is a web application built with Next.js that provides a user-friendly interface for exploring modern cryptographic algorithms.
+"Sala" is Finnish for "secret" or "hidden", reflecting the app's purpose.
 Users can encrypt, decrypt, and hash text using various standard methods, and learn about the underlying principles of cryptography.

 ## Features